Smoked Pulled Pork

 1. Prepare The Pork For Smoking

 Pork prep first.
 If you’re starting with a pork shoulder that still has the skin on, take this off with a sharp knife.
-Then, trim the fat on top, down to a quarter inch (6mm) then score lightly in a criss cross pattern.
+Trim the fat on top, down to a quarter inch (6mm) then score lightly in a criss cross pattern.
 This allows the fat to fully render throughout the cook & for more smoke & rub to get into the meat, adding more flavour.

 I like to prep the pork the night before then leave it uncovered in the fridge.
 That way, you don’t have to worry about trimming early the next morning.